 For years, incubator manufacturers and their end laboratory customers have worked to minimize altered effects and replicate their cell cultures' natural environment to allow for optimal environmental conditions and results.

 Who would not want the best technology to further maintain this environment?

 With an Infrared IR CO2 Sensor, laboratories utilizing CO2 incubators can rest assured that they can accurately and repeatedly measure the CO2 to control the pH levels in the chamber and not worry about contamination or unstable maintenance for their specimens.

-CO2Meter VP of Business Development, Joshua Pringle concludes, "At CO2Meter, we strive to develop sensors and products that solve a customer’s needs.
+CO2Meter VP of Business Development, Joshua Pringle concludes, "At CO2Meter, we strive to develop sensors and products that provide a solution to a customer’s needs.
 These solutions fill a “gap” in the market that we can then capitalize on and sell in to.
-The team takes pride in our ability to identify and become experts in specific markets such as incubation and IR technologies, allowing us to provide resources and key knowledge on the topic rather than being outsiders looking in.
+The team takes pride in our ability to identify and become experts in specific markets such as incubation and IR technologies, allowing us to provide resources and key knowledge on topics rather than being outsiders looking in.
 Customers know they can call us, provide their use cases, and specifications and our technical sales team can help them identify the right sensor for the application."